Empowerment in action

 Mike is now able to look after his wife, their 1-year-old son, his parents and six siblings.

 As well as continuing to improve his own opportunities, Mike is committed to contributing to the economic empowerment of his fellow youths.

 In September 2019, Mike was successful in gaining a 5-month contract from Build It to construct a latrine block at Chitukuko Community School.

-To help him with the work, Mike has employed four Build It graduates: Hilda and Ben from our Chitukuko project in 2016, Noah from our Bissell project in 2017 and Davis from our Kamaila project in 2018.
+To help him with the work, Mike has employed a team including four Build It graduates: Hilda and Ben from our Chitukuko project in 2016, Noah from our Bissell project in 2017 and Davis from our Kamaila project in 2018.

 Build It will be supporting both Mike and his team with further training through four workshops covering: Health and Safety, Material & Labour Management, Quality Assurance and Drawing Interpretation.

 “There is a big difference from when I was a trainee to today.

 I can build a new house by myself.
 I can dress, feed, pay for the home, support my child, my parents, brothers, sisters and workers.
 I am now able to afford household goods that I could not afford before.